Kisrawan campaigns (1292–1305): Background

 The Maronites of the Kisrawan maintained close relations and cooperated with the Crusaders, who abolished the jizya.
 Maronite mountaineers had lent their support to the siege of Tripoli.
 The Shia communities may also have been on better terms with the Crusaders than with the Sunni Muslim rulers of Damascus, or at least were not enthusiastic supporters of their cause against the Crusaders.
 The historian William Harris asserts that the origins of the Kisrawan Shia community in the 12th–13th centuries "are shrouded in mystery, with no clues in Arabic chronicles".
 However, according to al-Muhajir, the Twelvers of Kisrawan were likely remnants of the Shias of Tripoli who relocated to the Kisrawan during or after the Crusader siege of Tripoli.
-Ibn al-Athir relates that Tripoli was heavily pillaged, many of the inhabitants' treasures were seized, and many others fled to different places to avoid the Crusaders' attacks.
+Ibn al-Athir relates that Tripoli was heavily pillaged, many of the inhabitants were killed and their treasures were seized, and many others fled to different places to avoid the Crusaders' attacks.
 The mountaineers of the Kisrawan, regardless of religious confession, did not recognize the authority of either the Crusader states or Damascus, and their territory remained outside of either's control.

 In 1187–1188, Beirut and Byblos fell to Saladin, founder of the Sunni Ayyubid dynasty, but the cities reverted to Crusader possession in 1197.
 In 1266–1268 and 1283, the Sunni Mamluks, who had succeeded the Ayyubids in Islamic Syria in 1260, raided the Maronite countryside of Tripoli, namely the mountains of Bsharri and Byblos, both north of the Kisrawan.
 Several villages were plundered and their inhabitants killed.
 The Mamluk sultan Qalawun likely intended to suppress the potential resistance of the Maronite mountaineers of Tripoli's hinterland in preparation of his planned siege of the city.
 Tripoli was captured in 1289 and the last Crusader outposts along the coast fell within the next three years.
 The Mamluks reinstated the jizya obligations.